 OVERVIEW: The Thoma Art Foundation awards grants to groups that advance its mission to shift perceptions and connect people through visual arts.

-IP TAKE: This funder is particularly interested in supporting novel and early stage projects.
+IP TAKE: This funder prioritizes support for novel and early stage projects.

-The Thoma Art Foundation offers grants to both organizations and individuals.
-Grants are awarded to support curatorial research and planning, arts writing, publications, exhibitions and performances, lectures, symposia, and educational events.
+PROFILE: The Carl and Marilynn Thoma Art Foundation was created in 2014 by Carl and Marilynn Thoma to support the visual arts.
+The foundation “recognizes the power of the arts to challenge and shift perceptions, spark creativity and connect people across cultures” and supports “innovative individuals and pivotal initiatives in the arts.”
+It offers grants to both organizations and individuals.
+Grants support curatorial research and planning, arts writing, publications, exhibitions and performances, lectures, symposia, and educational events.

-Individual grants generally come in between $5,000 and $25,000 and are awarded to support arts writing, arts publications, and curatorial research.
+Individual grants generally average between $5,000 and $25,000 and are awarded to support arts writing, arts publications, and curatorial research.
 Thoma does not accept unsolicited proposals for its individual grant program.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)